 The web interface of a specific EAP is not available once this EAP is adopted by the EAP Controller.
 You can Forget the EAP via the EAP Controller to turn it back as a standalone AP.
-Refer to the EAP Controller User Guide from our website at www.tp-link.com to learn more.
+Refer to the EAP Controller User Guide to learn more.